mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 Another way to resize the canvas according to the need while drawing is when you scroll away from the end of the canvas, you can see an arrow appear.
 Clicking this will extend the canvas in that direction.
-You can see the arrow marked in red in the example below
+You can see the arrow marked in red in the example below:

 .. image:: /images/en/Infinite-canvas.png
    :width: 700px